 We are here to help you succeed in pursuing your academic goals.
-Check out all the valuable resources and learning tools available for LBCC students.
+Check out all the valuable information and learning support available for LBCC students.

 NAEYC is a professional membership organization that works to promote high-quality early learning for all young children, birth through age 8, by connecting early childhood practice, policy, and research.

 Following 40 years of growth and development, CAAEYC has become a vital force uniting educators of young children and advocating for political and professional leadership.
 CAAEYC sponsors an annual state conference bringing together providers of service across the state as well as leaders from approximately 28 affiliates and dozens of partner organizations.